kinow/autosubmit/docs/source/usage/create_exp.rst

         -H HPC, --HPC HPC     specifies the HPC to use for the experiment -d DESCRIPTION, --description DESCRIPTION
             sets a description for the experiment to store in the database.
+        -p PATH, --config_path PATH
+            if specified, copies config files from a folder
 Example:
 ::